Tally Hall (soccer)

-Talmon Henry "Tally" Hall V (born May 12, 1985) is an American retired soccer goalkeeper who spent eight of his ten professional seasons in Major League Soccer (MLS) with the Houston Dynamo (2009–2014), Orlando City (2015) and D.C.
+Talmon Henry "Tally" Hall V (born May 12, 1985) is an American retired soccer goalkeeper who spent eight of his ten professional seasons in Major League Soccer (MLS) with the Houston Dynamo (2009–2014), Orlando City SC (2015) and D.C.
 United (2016).
 He was a starter from 2011 to 2015 and helped the Dynamo reach MLS Cup in both 2011 and 2012.
 He was an MLS All-Star in 2011 and 2013.
 Since 2017, Hall has worked as a police officer for the Orlando Police Department.

 College

 Born in SeaTac, Washington, Hall attended Gig Harbor High School.
 While searching for a college, Hall wanted to go to a Division 1 program in a warm climate with a full time goalkeeper coach.
 The only program matching his criteria who offered a scholarship was San Diego State, with the scholarship only being worth $500.
 Hall repaid the faith of the coaches and turned into a star for the Aztecs.
 He helped lead the Aztecs to the NCAA tournament in 2005 and 2006, their first appearances since 1989.
 Hall received numerous honors during his college career.
 He was named an NSCAA and College Soccer News All-American in 2005 and 2006, a semi-finalist for the M.A.C.
 Hermann Trophy in 2006, and was a first-team all-Pacific-10 Conference honoree for 2005 and 2006.
 During his college years, Hall also played with Boulder Rapids Reserve in the USL Premier Development League.
 In 2019, Hall was inducted to the Aztec Hall of Fame.